Sravanthkande/MockMate-App/README.md

 ## Features

-- 🤖 **AI-Powered Interviews**: Realistic mock interviews using Google Gemini 2.5 Flash
+- 🤖 **AI-Powered Interviews**: Realistic mock interviews using Google Gemini 2.0 Flash
+- 🎤 **Voice Input**: Record your answers using the microphone - audio is automatically transcribed to text
 - 💼 **Role-Based Questions**: Customizable interview experience for different job positions
 - 💬 **Interactive Chat Interface**: Real-time conversation with structured feedback
 - 📊 **Instant Feedback**: Get constructive feedback on your answers